Ulises Estrella: Film

 Between 1967 and 1970 he was the founding director of the University Film Club.
 He also taught literature at the Theater School of the House of Ecuadorian Culture, and the Favio Paccioni Art Center at the Central University of Ecuador.

 In 1976 he produced the black and white movie Fuera de Aquí with the Kamán group of Bolivia, directed by Jorge Sanginés.
 The film received a prize at the Tashkent Festival, in the Uzbekistan Republic, in the Soviet Union.
 Then in 1980 he again joined the House of Ecuadorian Culture and founded its Film section.
 He also produced a documentary titled "Cartas al Ecuador" based on a book by Benjamín Carrión.

 With the help of UNESCO he was able to carry out a project called Rescue and Salvage of Ecuadorian moving images.
 Among the recuperated material there are 95 Ecuadorian movies with a total of 42 hours and twenty minutes of film in 9.5 mm, which was transferred to 35 mm thanks to the collaboration of the Cinemateca Brasileña, to avoid its destruction.
 The majority of the movies were documentaries, and the rest fiction.
-Some were filmed between 1929-1959, and the majority after 1960.
+Some were filmed between 1929 and 1959, and the majority after 1960.

 In 1990 he was elected President of the Association of Employees and Workers of the House of Ecuadorian Culture, and began to write film criticism for the newspaper Hoy.
 Estrella was the head of the Cultural Film Club (1964), University (1967–1970) and city of Quito, (1979).
 He created the Film Department at the Central University (1971), the Cinemateca (1982), focusing on three aspects archiving, diffusion, and education, and which now bears the name of the Ulises Estrella National Cinematheque of Ecuador.